Pythack/permscan/README.md

     -V, --version    Prints version information

 OPTIONS:
-        --group <group>    Specify permissions that the group who owns the file or directory needs to have on the item in the format @rwx
+        --type <file-type>    Specify the type of the object --group <group>       Specify permissions that the group who owns the file or directory needs to have on the item in the format @rwx
         --other <other>       Specify permissions that users who does not own the file or directory needs to have on the item in the format @rwx
         --owner <owner>       Specify the owner of the file in the format user:group --user <user>         Specify permissions that the user who owns the file or directory needs to have on the item in the format @rwx

 ARGS:
     <path>    The path of the directory your want to look into. [default: ./]